xoviat/jcad/README.md

 ## Libraries

 1. I golang because it's performant, compiles quickly, and executes natively.
-2. I use lxn/walk because I avoid cgo at all costs.
-Unfortunatley, this restricts the gui of this application to windows, but command-line could be developed for other plafforms, and I am not opposed to other UI frameworks if they avoid cgo.
-I will focus on windows because it's what
-   I use.
-3. This applicadtion will require KiCad to be installed to access the pcbnew api.
+2. This applicadtion will require KiCad to be installed to access the pcbnew api.
 It will use python scripts to access the pcbnew API.

 ## Issues